vinicius-candido/ViniciusCandidoDeCarvalho/README.md

 # Hey, there!
 Vinicius here!
 Welcome to my profile   😄
-🗣️ You can call me Vin, or Vini xD
+🗣️ You can call me Vini if you want xD

 ## About me